towolf/towolf.github.com/docs/PsychVideoCapture/VideoCaptureDC1394.markdown

 title: VideoCaptureDC1394
 categories:
   - PsychVideoCapture
+encoding: UTF-8
 ---

-VideoCaptureDC1394 \- Setup instructions for IEEE\-1394 firewire video
+VideoCaptureDC1394 - Setup instructions for IEEE-1394 firewire video
 capture.

-Psychtoolbox on GNU/Linux and MacOSX supports a special video capture engine for IIDC compliant machine vision cameras connected via IEEE\-1394 firewire bus or via USB bus and Firewire\-over\-USB protocol.
+Psychtoolbox on GNU/Linux and MacOSX supports a special video capture engine for IIDC compliant machine vision cameras connected via IEEE-1394 firewire bus or via USB bus and Firewire-over-USB protocol.

 This engine with engineID 1, as selectable via ...
 [Screen](/docs/Screen)\('[Preference](/docs/Preference)', 'DefaultVideocaptureEngine', 1\)
-... provides especially precise low\-level control over the cameras, high framerates, low\-latency and high timing precision.
+... provides especially precise low-level control over the cameras, high framerates, low-latency and high timing precision.

-The engine is based on the open\-source library libdc1394.
+The engine is based on the open-source library libdc1394.
 For more info about it see 'help VideoCapture' in the section about professional class video capture engines.